 Injuries from a work-related explosion can be devastating, leaving workers with costly medical bills, time out of work, and the need for extensive rehabilitation.
 Fortunately, Workers’ Compensation benefits are available to workers who have been injured on the job and can help to ease the financial burden brought on by a workplace injury.
 For those who have lost a loved one in a work-related accident, death benefits may be available.

-If you have been injured in a workplace explosion, let the Philadelphia Workers’ Compensation lawyers at Gross & Kenny, LLP, help ensure you receive the maximum compensation available for your injuries.
+If you have been injured in a workplace explosion, let the Philadelphia Workers’ Compensation lawyers of Gross & Kenny, LLP, help ensure you receive the maximum compensation available for your injuries.
 We do the work so you can focus on your recovery.
 Contact us online or call us today at 267-589-0090 or 215-512-1500 to arrange a free consultation with a knowledgeable Philadelphia Workers’ Compensation lawyer in our Center City Philadelphia office.